Investing in Floating Rate Bonds

 How Floating Rate Bonds Operate in the Market

 Unlike traditional bonds that pay a fixed rate of interest, floating rate bonds have a variable rate that resets periodically.
 Typically, the rates are based on either the federal funds rate or the London Interbank Offered Rate (LIBOR) plus an added “spread.”
 Similar to the federal funds rate, LIBOR is a benchmark rate used by banks making short-term loans to other banks.

-For instance, a rate could be quoted as “LIBOR + 0.50%;” if LIBOR stood at 1.00%, the rate would be 1.50%.
-While the yield changes throughout the life of the security as prevailing interest rates fluctuate, the spread (the “+0.50” in the example above) typically stays the same.
+For instance, a rate could be quoted as “LIBOR + 0.50 percent;” if LIBOR stood at 1.00 percent, the rate would be 1.50 percent.
+While the yield changes throughout the life of the security as prevailing interest rates fluctuate, the spread (+0.50) typically stays the same.

 The frequency at which the yield of a floating rate note resets can be daily, weekly, monthly, or every three, six, or 12 months.
-Corporations, municipalities, and some foreign governments typically offer floating rate notes – which are sometimes called “FRNs”.
-The U.S. Treasury now issues floating rate notes as well.
+Corporations, municipalities, and some foreign governments typically offer floating rate notes (FRNs).
+The U.S. Treasury also issues floating rate notes.

 How to Invest in Floating Rate Bonds

-You can purchase individual floating rate bonds (often abbreviated as – FRN (Floating Rate Notes) through a broker, or you can invest in mutual funds that invest only in floating rate securities.
-As of June 2016, there was four exchange-traded fund (ETFs) holding floating rate bonds exclusively:
+You can buy individual floating rate bonds, which are often abbreviated as FRN, through a broker, or you can invest in mutual funds that invest only in floating rate securities.
+Four exchange-traded funds (ETFs) holding floating rate bonds exclusively are:

 - iShares Floating Rate Note Fund (ticker: FLOT)